octet-stream/eri/readme.md

 3. Run the `devcontainer up --workspace-folder .` command.
 This will spin up a docker container for local development.
 Note that to install dependencies and run npm scripts (via pnpm) you'll need to use Devcontainer CLI.

 Check out VSCode documentation to learn more: https://code.visualstudio.com/docs/devcontainers/containers

+### Manual setup

+1. First of all, you'll need to install MariaDB;
+2. Then clone this repository `git clone git@github.com:octet-stream/eri.git`;
+3. When it's done, install dependencies using `pnpm install` command;
+4. Create either `.env.development.local` or `.env.local` and add required configuration;
+5. Now you are able to run dev server.
+To do so, run `pnpm dev` command;
+6. Open http://localhost:5173/admin and create admin account (if it doesn't exists).

 ## Production preview